888kitkatcode/good-shyte/README.md

     - When someone enters an incorrect login, the page is currently blank.
 Redirect them to the sign-in page with a note that the login details do not exist and for them to enter the correct details or to sign-up.
 6. Add API so that users can search for tv show.
     - Add access to API when route for adding a tv show/making a recommendation has been accessed.
+    - If the API cannot find that image, keep the user on the new recommendation route and display message that no images can be found.

 ### Future features:
 These are ideas for features that I will add in order of priority if I have time / in future.